Metropolitanate of Montenegro and the Littoral: Metropolitanate of Zeta

-Starting from the end of the 15th century, mountainous regions of Zeta became known as Crna Gora (Црна Гора), meaning the Black Mountain, hence the Montenegro.
-In 1493, Prince Ivan's son and successor, Prince Đurađ Crnojević (1490–1496), opened a printing house in Cetinje, run by Hieromonk Makarije, and produced the first ever book to be printed among the South Slavs.
-It was the "Cetinje Octoechos", a Serb-Slavonic translation from the original Greek of a service book that is still used to this day in the daily cycle of services in the Orthodox Church.
-In 1496, entire Zeta, including Montenegro, fell to the Turks, but the Metropolitanate survived.
+Starting from the end of the 15th century, mountainous regions of Zeta became known as Crna Gora, meaning the Black Mountain, hence the Montenegro.
+In 1493, Prince Ivan's son and successor, Prince Đurađ Crnojević, opened a printing house in Cetinje, run by Hieromonk Makarije, and produced the first ever book to be printed among the South Slavs.
+It was the Cetinje Octoechos, a Serb-Slavonic translation of a service book from the original Greek, which remains in use in the daily cycle of services of the Orthodox Church.
+In 1496, entire Zeta, including Montenegro, fell to the Ottomans, but the metropolitanate survived.